vortexntnu/vortex-auv/auv_setup/README.md

 ## AUV setup

 This package contains global configs and the main launchfiles.
-The reason for putting these in a separate package is to be able to reach the aforementioned files from anywhere.
+The reason for putting these in a separate package is to be able to reach the aforementioned files from anywhere in a simple manner.

 ### Config
 The config folder contains physical parameters related to the AUV and the environment